kengibson1111/go-stdlib/README.md

   The string value is intended to be like JSON tags and values.
 Get the one field value through reflection.
 Then get the tags.
 Maybe a way to extend this example is to look up tag names dynamically and grab values.

+* typeof - from golang's docs.
+This shows the use of TypeOf in order to check whether or not an interface implementation really implements an interface.
+Pretty simple.